Intel and Philips use Xeon chips to speed up AI medical scan analysis

 One thing’s clear: Intel is positioning its AI chip business for growth.
 In August, it announced that it had sold more than 220 million Xeon processors over the past 20 years, generating $130 billion in revenues.
 That’s a far cry from the $200 billion the AI market is expected to be worth in 2022, but the company plans to close the gap aggressively, with plans to capture $20 billion in the next four years.

-It’s certainly well-positioned to do so.
+It’s certainly well positioned to do so.
 The chipmaker’s acquisition of Altera brought field programmable gate array (an integrated, reconfigurable circuit) into its product lineup, and other recent purchases — namely of Movidius and Nervana — bolstered its real-time processing portfolio.
 Of note, Nervana’s neural network processor, which is expected to begin production in late 2019, can reportedly deliver up to 10 times the AI training performance of competing graphics cards.

 Furthermore, Intel says its upcoming 14-nanometer Cascade Lake architecture will be 11 times better at image recognition compared to its previous-gen Silver Lake platform, and will also support a new AI-focused instruction set dubbed DL Boost.

 “After 50 years, this is the biggest opportunity for the company,” Navin Shenoy, executive vice president at Intel, said at the company’s Data Centric Innovation Summit this month.
-“We have 20 percent of this market today … Our strategy is to drive a new era of data center technology
+“We have 20 percent of this market today … Our strategy is to drive a new era of data center technology.“